jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 It is common for venues to undergo extensive renovations to extend their hosting lives, and upgrades of public facilities are frequently accompanied by lease extensions of approximately 15 years.
 Capital improvements often include reconfiguring large sections of seats, remodeling entertainment spaces like luxury suites and private clubs, redesigning or replacing the building facade, and upgrading concession spaces.

 From 1995 through 2024, 41 major-league venues (18 arenas and 23 stadiums) received major renovations, ranging from $58 million to $1.35 billion, with the median cost of $185 million.
-Twenty-three venues (12 arenas and 11 stadiums) have planned future renovations from 2025 and beyond ranging from $150 million to $1.4 billion, with an average public cost of $330 million and a middle-50% range of $134 million to $725 million (note: future renovations in announced dollar values).
+Twenty-three venues (12 arenas and 11 stadiums) have planned future renovations from 2025 and beyond.
+Renovation costs span from $150 million to $1.4 billion, with an average public cost of $330 million and a middle-50% range of $134 million to $725 million (*note: future renovations in announced dollar values*).

-Overall, venue renovations are cheaper than replacement, but they are still costly.
-In some cases, renovation subsidies approach average public contributions for new facilities.
+Overall, venue renovations are cheaper than replacement, but they can still be costly.
+In some cases, renovation subsidies approach average public contributions for new facilities (for example, Jacksonville Jaguars' $725 million subsidy to renovate EverBank Stadium).